How to Travel for Free—Seriously

 Drive someone's car cross-country

-You want to see every state you can squeeze in between New York and California, but you don’t have the gas money, much less a set of wheels.
+You want to see every state you can squeeze in between New York and California, but you don't have the gas money, much less a set of wheels.
 Solution: Register at a company like AutoDriveAway that pairs travelers with folks who need their car driven nationwide.
 Digital nomad and web developer Jessica Tatham says this as a cost-effective way to get out of town without spending much.
+These travel nightmares defined 2019.

 Sign up for a "stopover" service